apurba-tukl/SignalDetection/README.md

 # SignalDetection
 This project is about detecting the German traffic signals by using Deep Learning.
-There are a total of 43 different signals used as per GTSRB.
+There are a total of 43 different signals used as per GTSRB (German Traffic Sign Recognition Benchmark).